Northamptonshire man jailed for 'terrifying' assault and strangulation of ex-partner in Wellingborough

 On the evening of July 7, Northamptonshire Police received a call from a woman reporting that her former partner Joshua Potts, 32, had become violent towards her during an argument.

-An investigation was launched, and the victim told officers how on that night Potts, of no fixed abode in Wellingborough, had hit her, strangled her and threatened to kill her – she also revealed previous incidents of abuse between February and April that year.
+An investigation was launched, and the victim told officers how on that night Potts, of West Haddon, had hit her, strangled her and threatened to kill her – she also revealed previous incidents of abuse between February and April that year.

 Potts was charged and went on to admit one count of intentional strangulation, one count of making threats to kill and two counts of assault by beating.